Cancer Survivorship Issues

 - Economic burdens due to mounting medical expenses, lost wages, and reduced productivity

-That’s why the National Cancer Survivors Day Foundation believes we must continue to advocate for more resources, research, and survivor-friendly legislation to improve the quality of life of cancer survivors – during and after cancer treatment.
-We urge everyone who participates in National Cancer Survivors Day® celebrations to not only recognize those who are living with a history of cancer but also raise awareness of the hardships cancer survivors face beyond treatment.
+That’s why the National Cancer Survivors Day Foundation believes we must continue to advocate for more resources, research, and survivor-friendly legislation to improve quality of life for cancer survivors – during and after cancer treatment.
+We urge everyone who takes part in National Cancer Survivors Day® celebrations to not only recognize those who are living with a history of cancer but also raise awareness of the challenges cancer survivors face beyond treatment.

 Cancer Survivorship Resources